Snyder Academic Center

 Indiana Tech also offers the Presidential Scholarship, which is a full-tuition scholarship opportunity awarded to four students each year.
 It has a separate application process.

-After Indiana Tech receives your FAFSA, your admissions counselor will mail your financial aid offer to you.
+After you have been accepted and Indiana Tech receives your FAFSA, your admissions counselor will mail your financial aid offer to you.
 Our team is available for phone calls and virtual meetings, so you can review your offer at your convenience: Schedule an admissions meeting.

 Remember, 100% of traditional undergraduate students who enroll at Indiana Tech receive institutional aid, such as scholarships or need-based grants.
 Plus, textbook rental is included in the cost of tuition.